jbruchanov/KoStra/README.md

 Similarly like for strings, just follow [Android Strings](https://developer.android.com/guide/topics/resources/string-resource) rules.
 The library has own support for plurals & ordinals generated via [CLDR](https://cldr.unicode.org/) rules similarly what is being used in Android/iOS.

+To update to the latest CLDR rules, run `./gradlew kostra-gradle-plugin:generateRuleSpecsForKostraCommonLib`

 #### Painters

 In general, this is special case of binary resource for better safety support of compose `painterResourse` function.
 You will get what your platform supports.